miker704/Strife/patches.md

     - Added the colors when selecting friends option in the dmServer navbar
     - Recolored and changed the font-sizes in the Active now Section .
     - Switched from '-' to em dash '—' symbol for member lists on dmServers
+    - Adjust opacity for offline members in dmServer member list.

 ### Other Changes